-Seeing that the power plug of the TS263 was a 2-pronged grounded plug where one of the prongs is wider than the typical US adapter also worried me.
+Seeing that the power plug of this Travel Smart hair drier was a 2-pronged grounded plug where one of the prongs is wider than the typical US adapter also worried me.
 When I got to the UK would the wider prong fit into any adapter?
 And in Europe?

 In England I purchased a typical UK 3-prong fused adapter and this hairdryer fit comfortably and worked well.
 I used it with this adapter in England, Wales, Northern Ireland, and Ireland.

 In Austria and Israel, I have used the hairdryer with the standard 2-round-pronged adapter that I’d purchased a year earlier in the Czech Republic and used in several countries including Israel.
 It not only fit well but because the grounded prong fits into the slot tightly, the adapter stays connected well.